unlight/asmt-javascript-questions/README.md

 - How do you prevent XSS?
 - Content Security Policy headers values, quote few examples?
 - How would you initiate manual security code review of Node.js applications?
+- Let’s says that you have node application, and some dependency has critical vulnerability which recently discovered.
+What will be your actions?

 ### Architecture and design patterns
 - Please compare pros and cons for Single-page and Multi-page application approaches.